evanthegrayt/vim-noteworthy/README.md

 # vim-noteworthy
-Plugin note taking in vim.
+Plugin that assists with note-taking in vim.
 Under Construction.